mieweb/docs/content/functions/medication-management-and-e-prescribing/e-refills-my-pending-refills-tab.md

 When you receive a refill request, SureScripts has a requirement that you must respond and work each request within 48 hours.
 Pharmacies, as a general rule, will expect your reply to a request for refill within 24 hours, barring holidays and weekends.
 If they do not see a response within that time, they may send additional requests.
 By checking consistently and frequently for refill requests, designated staff can respond to the pharmacy promptly, thereby minimizing the chance of pharmacists making the same request multiple times (your staff will also become more adept at getting value from the system through frequent usage).
 Also, Prescribers must respond electronically to refill requests within 48 hours.
 A later response or lack of response will result in an increase in faxes and calls from pharmacies to prescribers.
 If you don't consistently respond within the 48 hour timeframe, SureScripts may disable/disconnect your ability to receive future e-refill (electronic refill) requests if a pharmacy lodges a complaint.

-To have your ability to receive e-refill requests turned back on (if you get disabled), please see the other help documentation named *Setting up E-Prescribers.pdf*.
+To have your ability to receive e-refill requests turned back on (if you get disabled), please see the other help documentation named [Setting Up E-Prescribers](https://docs.enterprisehealth.com/functions/system-administration/system-controls/setting-up-e-prescribers/).
 If you become delinquent in working your e-refill requests, you can still e-prescribe and electronically transmit prescriptions to pharmacies via SureScripts.
 You just won't get e-refill requests from pharmacies that are capable by SureScripts in this queue.

 If a physician goes on vacation or calls in sick, there is a security setting that the superuser at your practice or your MIE Implementer can grant to another physician(s) or staff member(s) to work those e-refill requests that come in.
 That way, you have someone still working within the 48 hour timeframe for those requests even though the specific prescriber from your practice is gone or out.
 You may want user(s) also with this security permission to supervise the queue to make sure all are kept current.